rdebusscher/pragmatic-microservices-lab/ReadMe.md

 * Having discussed how we can develop simple microservices using vanilla Java EE war files, we are ready to introduce Payara Micro as a fat jar solution.
-Introducing Payara Micro also enables us to add other MicroProfile features besides fat jars such as configuration, health-check, circuit-breakers/bulkheads and client-side load-balancing.
+Introducing Payara Micro also enables us to add other MicroProfile features besides fat jars such as configuration, health-check, circuit-breakers/bulkheads and metrics.
 After discussing these concepts, we will convert path-finder from a war file to a self-contained fat-jar.
-* The [swarm-microservices](swarm-microservices/) directory has a possible solution for converting path-finder into a WildFly Swarm based fat jar.
+* The [microprofile-microservices](microprofile-microservices/) directory has a possible solution for converting path-finder into a Payara Micro based fat jar.
 You should follow the instructions in the directory to get the solution running and explore it.
 We will discuss this solution in detail.
-* The [complex-concepts](complex-concepts/) directory contains some examples of more advanced concepts such as health-check, dynamic discovery, containers and cloud deployment.
+* The [complex-concepts](complex-concepts/) directory contains some examples of more advanced concepts such as configuration, health-check, metrics, containers and cloud deployment.
 We will discuss these concepts as time permits.

 To Do
 -----
-* Use AWS or Jelastic.
+* Use AWS or Jelastic for cloud demo.
-* Move from GlassFish to WildFly.